 • Hand-washing stations will be available at several locations inside the Museum.
 Use them!

-• Two pathways will be available for visitors in order to maintain physical distancing; you may choose to skip certain exhibitions or to take more time to view others.
+• One unique pathway will be available for visitors in order to maintain physical distancing; you may choose to skip certain exhibitions or to take more time to view others.

-• Personnel in contact with visitors will be wearing masks.
+• Personnel in contact with visitors will be wearing masks and safety glasses.

 Will any services be unavailable?

 • There is no info sessions or guided tours available when the Museum reopens.
 However, our guides are on site in the Museum to answer your questions, while maintaining a physical distance.

 • The cloakroom and water fountains will NOT BE available.

-• Please note that no educational services will be available (guided group tours, day camps, or childcare services) and children’s parties are not permitted.
+• Please note that no educational services will be available on-site (guided group tours, day camps, or childcare services) and children’s parties are not permitted.
 Take a look at our virtual guided tours for school groups.

 Will certain exhibitions or areas be off-limits?

 Are you physically unable to come to the Museum?

-• Our virtual guided tours of our exhibition A Railroad to Dreams and other virtual activities available on our Facebook page and our website.
+• Don't miss our virtual guided tours of our exhibition A Railroad to Dreams and other virtual activities available on our Facebook page and our website.
 You can also browse our many Pointe-à-Callière at Home initiatives.
 If you would like to support the Museum, you can make a donation to the Pointe-à-Callière Foundation.